balasuar/slate/source/includes/_restgettax.md

 Input for GetTax describing the document on which tax should be calculated.

 **BusinessIdentificationNo:** string [25], *optional, unless the user needs VAT calculated*
 The buyer's VAT id.
 Using this value will force VAT rules to be considered for the transaction.
 This may be set on the document or the line.
+Note that this must be a valid VAT number, and this field should not be used for any other purpose.

 **Commit:** bool, *optional*
 Default is false.
 Setting this value to true will prevent further document status changes, except voiding with CancelTax.